InTandemDevTeam/Intandem-Registration-Project/README.md

 # Intandem-Registration-Project
-Contains all code related to the new registration section for the InTandem website
+This branch is for the code related to user registration